hashimmg/jax_ib/README.md

 jax-cfd, jax-md

 Citing External Packages
-If you use this code in your research and make use of the external packages listed, please ensure to cite the relevant works.
+If you use this code in your research, please ensure to cite the relevant works.
 Here are the citations for the packages used in this project:

 Package 1: jax-cfd
 ```bash